danhoying/learn_ruby/README.md

-# learn_ruby
-a basic ruby class generated from test-first-teaching http://testfirst.org/learn_ruby
+#Learn Ruby

-A Ruby project from: http://www.theodinproject.com/web-development-101/ruby?ref=lnav using RSpec to make a series of tests pass.
+A Ruby project from [The Odin Project](http://www.theodinproject.com/web-development-101/ruby?ref=lnav) using RSpec to make a series of tests pass.